-Justin Martyr underlined and explained how the Scriptures define a righteous man: according to the Greatest Commandment as Christ said.
+Justin Martyr underlined and explained 104 how the Scriptures define a righteous man: according to the Greatest Commandment as Christ said.

 "Our Lord and Savior Jesus Christ spoke well when He summed up all righteousness and piety in two commandments.
 They are these: 'You shall love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like it: You shall love your neighbor as yourself.
 On these two commandments hang all the Law and the Prophets' (Matthew 22:37-40).
 For the man who loves God with all the heart, and with all the strength, being filled with a God-fearing mind, will reverence no other God; and since God wishes it, he would reverence that angel who is beloved by the same Lord and God.
 The man who loves his neighbor as himself will wish for him the same good things that he wishes for himself; and no man will wish evil things for himself.
-Accordingly, he who loves his neighbor would pray and labor that his neighbor to man than a man who is reasonable and of similar affections.
+Accordingly, he who loves his neighbor would pray and labor that his neighbor may be possessed of the same benefits as himself.
+Now nothing else is neighbor to man than a man who is reasonable and of similar affections.
 Therefore, since all righteousness is divided into two branches, namely, in so far as it regards God and men, the Scripture says that whoever loves the Lord God with all the heart, and all the strength, and his neighbor as himself, would be truly a righteous man."